 Structure of leaf vegetables

-There are a lot of different kale types, some are curly (these tend to be most cumbersome to prepare, but most popular in the Netherlands), others though have flatter leaves.
+There are a lot of different kale types, some are curly (these tend to be most cumbersome to prepare, but most popular in the Netherlands), others have flatter leaves.
 All of them belong to the same family of plants, the Brassica oleracea, which is the same family Brussel sprouts belong to.
-Again, Brussel sprouts don’t really shrink during cooking either, so it must be another factor that’s important here.
+It is not the family though that is important for shrinkage, it’s that leafy texture with all those air pockets inside!

 A leaf has definitely been optimized for making energy and not to hold on to its shape.
 It has very little of the structural textures and plenty air.
 As a result, they break down quite a bit during cooking.